Monday, June 5, 2023

 A killing and a cleansing ritual: Stray incidents that marred poll victory celebrations in Karnataka

-Congress workers cleaned a stretch of road in Mysuru using cow dung, saying Modi had desecrated the Dassara route by taking out a roadshow.
+Congress workers clean up a stretch of road in Mysuru using water and cow dung saying Modi had desecrated the Dassara route by taking out a roadshow.

 Stretch of Sayyaji Rao Road getting cleaned in Mysuru's KR Circle